Why run this experiment

 Would I recommend this workflow?

+Yes, with one condition: invest 5 minutes in the brief, not zero.
 The 14 minutes a day is real.
-It includes brief writing, one review pass, and scheduling.
-That's a task that would have taken 45–60 minutes done manually with the same quality ceiling.
+That’s a task that would have taken 45–60 minutes done manually with the same quality ceiling.

 Frequently Asked Questions